TexEvans90/LSL_MultiLanguage/README.md

 |                1 | Private - Emotes play using llOwnerSay           |
 |                2 | Mute    - Emotes are muted                       |

-Your scripts are responsible for implementing the menus or other methods for hte user to change the privacy setting.
+Your scripts are responsible for implementing the menus or other methods for the user to change the privacy setting.
 To inform the LSL_MultiLanguage script of changes to the privacy setting, send the following linked message:

      llMessageLinked(LINK_THIS, 90015, "/<privacy setting/>", NULL_KEY);